Javascript Menu by Deluxe-Menu.com

 Contest History

-The Oceania DX Contest is one of the oldest running DX contests in the amateur radio calender.
+The OCDX Contest is one of the oldest running DX contests in the amateur radio calender.
 This contest was previously known as the VK/ZL Contest until the contest was renamed in 2000 to reflect a desire to increase participation and focus on the entire Oceania Region.

-As far as can be gathered the first VK DX Contest was held in the mid 1920s and the contest has existed in one form or another since this time.
-Up until 2000, the VK/ZL contest was managed in alternate years by the WIA and the NZART with some rule changes and log submittal address changes each year.
-Once management was associated with a single committee made up of both VK and ZL contesters, the rules and structure of the contest have permitted a steady and consistent growth in participation from both international and Oceania contestors alike.
+The first VK DX Contest was held in the mid 1930s and the contest has existed in one form or another since this time.
+UThe VK/ZL contest was previously managed in alternate years by the WIA and the NZART with some rule changes and log submission address changes each year.
+In 2000 the management of the contest was transferred to a single committee made up of both VK and ZL contesters.
+The rules and structure of the contest under the new management arrangements have generated a steady and consistent growth in participation from both international and Oceania contestants alike.

 Upcoming Contest Date & Time